reflectivity/analysis/model_library/README.md

 Sample Model Collection
 =======================

-For collecting real world models for reflectometry, if possibel from published work.
+For collecting real world models for reflectometry, if possible from published work.

 Please create one folder and a corresponding description file:
 {your_model}/*.* # all files relevant for the model, data, fit, images, etc.
 {your_model}.md

-As template for the model description you can use the followin:
+As template for the model description you can use the following:

 your_model